holtzy/Mapping-patients/README.md

 <br>

 ## Input files
+This project is based on 3 input files that must be in the `DATA/INPUT/` folder:

-  - **Demographic information**: a set of addresses at .csv format (`addresses.csv`).
+  - **Demographic information**: a set of addresses and personal patient information format (`demog.xlsx`).
 Only one column.
 Each address is a row.
-  - a set of addresses that have already been geocoded (`adress_with_gps.RData`). *Don't touch it*.
   - **Primary Visit**: one row per patient, observations made during the first visit (baseline)
   - **Subsequent Visit**: several row per patient: one per subsequent visit

 Files can be linked using the patient IDs.
-Every ~month, these files are updated on the drupal server.
-The following pipeline allows to re-build the according dataviz.
+Every ~month, these files are updated on the Drupal server.
+Running the pipeline re-build the according Dataviz.

 <br>

-## What it does
+## What the pipeline does

-- **Step 1**: Transform the Excel files to clean `.txt` files readable by computers.

-- **Step 2**: Compute additional variables.
+- **Step 1: Data wrangling**: Read data, Clean it, Compute additional variables.
 Merge files together.
-Find the most recent observation in the Subsequent visit file.
+Find the most recent observation in the Subsequent visit file for each patient.

-- **Step 3**: Extract the addresses that haven't been geocoded yet.
-Geocode them. script:`script_geocode.R`.
-Use the `opencage` R library and update the list of geocoded addresses: `adress_with_gps.RData`.
+- **Step 2: Geocoding**: Extract the addresses that haven't been geocoded yet.
+Geocode them.
+Use the `opencage` R library and update the list of geocoded addresses.

-- **Step 4**: Build Json object containing all the necessary data.
-These object are stored in .js files that will be read by the HTML final output
+- **Step 3: Webpage input creation**: Build Json object containing all the necessary data.
+These object are stored in `.js` files that will be read by the HTML final output

 - **Output**: one `HTML` file called `index.html` is available.
 It is the final output of this pipeline.